reinout/checkoutmanager/checkoutmanager/tests/dirinfo_bzr.rst

 The follower - leader - base hierarchy is now setup.

-Tests for the 'rev' dirinfo action:
+Test for the 'rev' dirinfo action:

     >>> from checkoutmanager import reports
     >>> executor = runner.run_one('rev', directory=bzr_base, conf=conf)